jasonmb626/mySetups/LinuxDev/Ubuntu22.04_Setup.md

 This is a good time to reboot so all the changes get sourced properly.

-Restart terminal and Powerlevel10k will prompt you for options.
+Open your Alacritty (Theme) and Powerlevel10k will prompt you for options.

 My options:
 * Diamond -> y